5 who went missing in HP flash floods untraceable | Science-Environment

 However, several roads, especially in Mandi, are still closed for traffic and work is on clear them, he added.

-Principal secretary, Revenue, Onkar Sharma said an amount of Rs 232.31 crore has been released from the State Disaster Response Fund to the affected districts.
+Principal secretary, Revenue, Onkar Sharma said Rs 232.31 crore has been released from the State Disaster Response Fund to the affected districts.

 Sufficient funds are available with all districts to carry out the relief and rehabilitation work, he said.